Adnan Syed: What we know about two alternate suspects in ‘Serial’ murder

 In 2000, he was convicted of murder, robbery, kidnapping and false imprisonment and sentenced to life in prison.

+Minutes later, he was met by a roar of cheers as he walked down the steps of the courthouse and got into a waiting vehicle.

+His release came days after Maryland prosecutors made a bombshell request for his conviction to be quashed.

-On Wednesday – after more than two decades behind bars where Syed has continued to maintain his innocence of any involvement – Maryland prosecutors made a bombshell request for his release.
+On Wednesday – after more than two decades behind bars where Syed has continued to maintain his innocence of any involvement – Baltimore City State’s Attorney Marilyn Mosby filed a motion to throw out his conviction.

-Baltimore City State’s Attorney Marilyn Mosby said that “the state no longer has confidence in the integrity of the conviction” based on doubts about the validity of cellphone records as well as new information about two unnamed suspects.
+She said that “the state no longer has confidence in the integrity of the conviction” based on doubts about the validity of cellphone records as well as new information about two unnamed suspects.

 Prosecutors asked a judge to overturn Syed’s conviction, grant him a new trial “at a minimum” and release him on bail or on his own personal recognizance while the investigation continues.

-A court hearing is scheduled for 2pm ET on Monday where – if the judge agrees – Syed could walk free in a matter of hours.

-Prosecutors stopped short of saying that they believe Syed to be innocent, instead saying that they want to ensure the true killer or killers are brought to justice – whether that is the 41-year-old or someone else.
+Prosecutors have stopped short of saying that they believe Syed to be innocent, instead saying that they want to ensure the true killer or killers are brought to justice – whether that is the 41-year-old or someone else.

-“After a nearly year-long investigation reviewing the facts of this case, Syed deserves a new trial where he is adequately represented and the latest evidence can be presented,” said Ms Mosby.
+“After a nearly year-long investigation reviewing the facts of this case, Syed deserves a new trial where he is adequately represented and the latest evidence can be presented,” said Ms Mosby in a statement on Wednesday.

 “As stewards of the court, we are obligated to uphold confidence in the integrity of convictions and do our part to correct when this standard has been comprised,” she said.